 emotion has the ability to obscure our perception of time.
 This phenomenon is called the time-emotion paradox.
 The time-emotion paradox briefly concludes that although humans are able to accurately estimate time as if they contain some internal method of measuring time, also known as our internal clock, perceptions of time are easily distorted by the context from where it arises.
 Our sense of time depends on contextual variables such as emotional states and rhythm.
 The fact that we live in a world that is always moving and every action takes more or less time shows us that there is no homogenous time but rather multiple singularities moving sequentially.

 When faced with an ambiguous predicament we lean on contextual information to make decisions.
-Understanding the future is crucial to knowing the past because communication is limited by perspective.
+Understanding the future is crucial to know the past because communication is limited by perspective.
 Understanding all of these variables leads us to question the relationship between language and time.
 Maybe the mind is not an objective thing but a sequential process through time.
 So much of what we face has to do with meaning.
 This is what a designer ultimately is tasked with, the ability to visually communicate meaning.
 We as designers give the audience a sort of pointed subjectivity.
-We allow them to feel, but in the direction of what we choose.
-Whether it is color, size, composition, subject matter, sequence, or sound, we personify our respective mediums.
+We allow them to feel but in the direction of what we choose.
+Whether it is color, size, composition, subject matter, sequence, or sound, we personify and materialize values.